 What is a Metric Catalog and Why It Powers Self-Serve BI and Trusted AI

-Summary: A metric catalog turns scattered KPIs into a governed, shared language for your business.
+Summary: The PowerMetrics metric catalog turns scattered KPIs into a governed, shared language for your business.
 You get one place to define metrics, see status and freshness, and guide teams toward trusted numbers.
 The result is faster self-serve analytics, fewer disagreements, and AI that draws from clear, certified semantics.

-How a metric catalog differs from other data discovery tools and assets
+How the metric catalog in PowerMetrics differs from other data discovery tools and assets

 1. Metric catalog vs. data dictionary